 Absolutely.
 I tend to leave some plain, drizzle chocolate over some, and dip the rest in chocolate to appease everyone in my family.
 Coconut macaroons are delicious on their own, but the chocolate adds a little bit of extra something.
 You could also drizzle them with white chocolate if you prefer, too.

-Macaroons (with two O’s) are chewy coconut cookies made with shredded coconut, egg whites, and sweetened condensed milk—often dipped in chocolate.
-Macarons (with one O) are delicate French sandwich cookies made with almond flour and filled with ganache or buttercream.
-They sound similar, but they’re completely different in texture, ingredients, and how they’re made.
-No fancy piping required for macaroons!
+No. Macaroons (two O’s) are chewy coconut cookies, often dipped in chocolate.
+Macarons (one O) are delicate French sandwich cookies made with almond flour and filled with ganache or buttercream.
+Completely different recipes.

 Expert Tips